"I'm a storyteller. I enjoy telling stories; it's as simple as that."

 - Absolute Xenophobe: All over the place.
 He seems to think they make excellent villains, and is probably not wrong.

 - Ancient Conspiracy: The Mesans (Honorverse), the Church of God Awaiting (Safehold), the Mutineers (Empire from the Ashes)

-- Apocalypse How: Planetary-level class 3, 4, and 5 happens in the backstories
+- Apocalypse How: Planetary-level class 3, 4, and 5 happen in the backstories.

 - Large-scale assassination attempts (enough to classify as minor military actions) in the Empire from the Ashes, War Gods, and Safehold series.